Sections on this page:

 There are financial impacts to changing a subscription's billing period.
 Here are some scenarios to consider.

 - A monthly billing period has a billing date of the 1st.
-On the 15th of the month, a charge is added to a subscription, and the charge is set to pro-rate, a bill at end of period.
+On the 15th of the month, a charge is added to a subscription, and the charge is set to pro-rate, a bill at end of the period.
 Sometime after the 15th, the billing date is changed to the 6th of the (next) month.
-The end of period charge will be pro-rated to the old billing date (the 1st), not the new billing date (the 6th).
+The end-of-period charge will be pro-rated to the old billing date (the 1st), not the new billing date (the 6th).

 - If the current billing date is the 1st and you change it to the 6th, the customer will get 6 extra days of service "for free" in the next month; or, you can consider that the current billing period has been extended to 36 days (assuming a 30-day month).
 There is no pro-ration of charges to account for the change in billing date.

 - Conversely, if the current billing date is the 30th, and on the 20th of the month you change it to the 22nd, you are "shortening" the current billing cycle by 8 days.
 Again, charges are not pro-rated to account for this change.

 - Pro-rated charges which are added after the date change will be pro-rated based on the new billing date, not the previous one.

 All of these scenarios work similarly with annual plans.